Join us on Tuesdays from 3:30 - 4:30pm in Vaughn Chapel for worship. This is an inclusive

 new ideas, discover new interests, and explore ever-broadening horizons.
 College can

-also be a time for real spiritual growth.
+also be a time of spiritual exploration and growth.
 College offers students a chance

-to examine their faith to assess what is most important, and to forge a system of values that
+to examine their faith, to assess what is most important, and to forge a system of

 Growing out of its history of service and its affiliation with the United Methodist